 Automated Deployment of PHP Applications using git

-Heroku is sweet hosting platform which offers a pure git deployment workflow.
+Heroku is a sweet hosting platform which offers a pure git deployment workflow.
 I love using it to deploy my Rails projects.
-I miss using when I deploy a PHP application.
+I miss using it when I deploy a PHP application.

 git push origin master